DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2024-02-01-capping-funded-spaces.md

 Between autumn 2021 and spring 2024 NPQs were funded by the ringfenced Education Recovery budget.
 There was an ambitious target of 150,000 courses being taken within that period, however demand for NPQs was below the funding available.
 Therefore, the risk of overspend was low and the need for rigid processes were not required.​

-From Autumn 2024, the budget will significantly reduce and need to be managed more closely to ensure there was not overspend.
+From Autumn 2024, the budget will significantly reduce and need to be managed more closely to ensure there is no overspend.
 Therefore, we needed to explore ways to do this.

 ## We started with a discovery to understand how capped places could be managed